 “Nature itself is the best physician.” – Hippocrates

-Influenza is a viral infection that effects the respiratory system.
+Influenza is a viral infection that affects the respiratory system.
 Viruses can’t reproduce on their own but must invade a living cell to replicate.
 Some viruses kill cells while others alter the cell and can leave genetic material in the host cell.
 Because of this process, they constantly shift and drift to survive, sometimes forming deathly epidemic strands.
-For this reason, conventional treatment via the flu shot can be a flawed solution; it is like aiming for an ever moving and constantly changing target.
-Sometimes you hit and sometimes you miss completely.
+For this reason, conventional treatment via the flu shot can be a flawed solution; it is like aiming for an ever-moving and constantly changing target.
+Sometimes you hit it and sometimes you miss it.

 The harm from the flu is not the virus itself but the body’s inflammatory response to the invading virus.

 - Aching especially in the back, arms, and legs

 - Fatigue and weakness